Rab-son/ES6/Section 5/README.md

 # Learning more about:
-- Let
-- Const
-- Template Strings
-- Searching Strings
-- Symbols
-- Maps
+- Promises
-- Sets
+- Async Wait